DancingSnow0517/Minecraft-DG-LAB/README.md

             //     500, 0,
             //     500, 0
             // )

+            // method "clearPulse(channel)" clears all waveform queues for the current channel. connection.clearPulse('a')

             // Use addPulse(channel, waveform data) to add your waveform to a channel connection.addPulse('a', pulse)